Deploy and integrate an Amazon Bedrock agent into your application - Amazon Bedrock

 routingConfiguration To specify a version to associate the alias with (leave blank to create a new version) and a Provisioned Throughput to associate with the alias.

-clientToken Identifier to ensure the API request completes only once.
+clientToken To ensure the API request completes only once.
+For more information, see Ensuring idempotency.

 tags To associate tags with the alias.